Small-Fish-Dev/small-fish-dev.github.io/src/blogs/shootandbuild_ctf.md

 <Heading title="Hammer" caption="by ceitine & wheatleymf" />
 <Video src="http://files.smallfi.sh/u/sbox-dev_09-11-2024_17-00.mp4" />

 Utility now also has a hammer.
-It is a quick tool that allows you repairing any damaged blocks.
+It is a quick tool that allows you repairing any damaged blocks at a pretty fast rate.
 This isn't really useful for TDM/FFA probably, but will be very useful in CTF where player buildings will be the main factor in protecting the flag and your base.
-Currently it fully repairs a world block in a few hits, but may take a bit longer if you are repairing player's block.
+Even though hammer looks pretty threatening, you can't hurt players with it.

 <Heading title="Gear Inventory Rework" caption="by yart" />
 <Img src="slots.png" />